From Tradie to a masterful Transformation, Simon shares his tips and insights.

 Simon was with some friends in Australia who started talking about our Transformation Challenge they were involved in.
 Simon thought this sounded like what he needed, subscribed to the TCB site and enrolled himself.
 He soon realized he was undertaking a complete re-education on how to look after your number one asset, your health!

 Simon learned so much as a client, he wanted to become a coach.
-Too his credit, Simon has enrolled and completed every Transformation course we have.
-Today Simon works as an amazing Coach in his studio in British Columbia, Canada.
+Too his credit, Simon has enrolled and completed all our Transformation Course levels Today Simon works as an amazing Coach in his studio in British Columbia, Canada.